yeray142/mcv-c6-team1-project3/README.md

-# Master in Computer Vision
+### Master in Computer Vision (Barcelona) 2024/25
-### Project in Video Action Classification (starting code)
+# Project 2 (Task 1) @ C6 - Video Analysis

-## Overview
+This repository provides the starter code for Task 1 of Project 2: Action classification on the SoccerNet Ball Action Spotting 2025 (SN-BAS-2025) dataset.

-This repository provides a baseline on the task of action classification on the SoccerNet Ball Action Spotting dataset.
+The installation of dependencies, how to obtain the dataset, and instructions on running the classification baseline are detailed next.

-## Environment
+## Dependencies

 You can install the required packages for the project using the following command, with `requirements.txt` specifying the versions of the various packages: